New York (state): Sexual orientation and gender identity

-Roughly 3.8 percent of the state's adult population self-identifies as lesbian, gay, bisexual, or transgender.
-This constitutes a total LGBT adult population of 570,388 individuals.
+In 2013, roughly 3.8 percent of the state's adult population self-identified as lesbian, gay, bisexual, or transgender, constituting a total LGBT adult population in the state of 570,388 individuals.
 In 2010, the number of same-sex couple households stood at roughly 48,932.
-New York was the fifth state to license same-sex marriages, after New Hampshire.
-Same-sex marriages in New York were legalized on June 24, 2011, and were authorized to take place beginning thirty days thereafter.
+New York legalized same-sex marriage on July 24, 2011; one of the first U.S. states to have done so.

-New York City has been described as the gay capital of the world, and is home to one of the world’s largest LGBTQ populations and the most prominent.
-Michael Bloomberg, the Mayor of New York City, said "same-sex marriages in New York City had generated an estimated $259 million in economic impact and $16 million in City revenues" in the first year after enactment of the Marriage Equality Act.
-New York City is also home to the largest transgender population in the United States, estimated at 25,000 in 2016.
-The annual New York City Pride March (or gay pride parade) traverses southward down Fifth Avenue in Manhattan, ending at Greenwich Village, and is the largest pride parade in the world, attracting tens of thousands of participants and millions of sidewalk spectators each June.
-LGBT travel guide Queer in the World states, "The fabulosity of Gay New York is unrivaled on Earth, and queer culture seeps into every corner of its five boroughs"; LGBT advocate and entertainer Madonna stated metaphorically, “Anyways, not only is New York City the best place in the world because of the queer people here.
-Let me tell you something, if you can make it here, then you must be queer.”
+New York City has been described as the gay capital of the world and the central node of the LGBTQ+ sociopolitical ecosystem, and is home to one of the world's largest LGBTQ populations and the most prominent.
+In July 2012, Michael Bloomberg, Mayor of New York City from 2002 to 2013, said "same-sex marriages in New York City had generated an estimated $259 million in economic impact and $16 million in City revenues" in the first year after enactment of the Marriage Equality Act.
+New York City is home to the nation's largest transgender population, estimated at 25,000 as of 2016.
+The annual NYC Pride March, the largest pride parade in North America held annually in June, traverses down Fifth Avenue in Manhattan and ends in Greenwich Village.